lumina-desktop/lumina-docs/lumina.rst

 Lumina Information
 =======================

+.. _about1a:

+.. figure:: images/about1a.png
+   :width: 502px
+   :height: 540px
+   :scale: 100%
+   :align: left

 This utility provides information about the version of Lumina, as well as the license, acknowledgements, and Project links.
 To launch this utility, right-click the desktop and select
 :menuselection:`Preferences --> About Lumina`, click the start menu then the question mark icon in "Preferences", or type :command:`lumina-info` in a terminal window.
 An example is shown in :numref:`Figure %s: About Lumina <about1a>`.

-.. _about1a:

-.. figure:: images/about1a.png
-   :align: left

 The "General" tab contains the following information: